EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Introduction

 To address the limitations of current approaches, we propose \textit{EgoWorld}, a novel framework for translating exocentric views into egocentric views using rich exocentric observations, as illustrated in Fig. \ref{fig:teaser}.
 Our method employs a two-stage pipeline to reconstruct the egocentric view: (1) extracting diverse observations from the exocentric view, including projected point clouds, 3D hand poses, and textual descriptions; and (2) reconstructing the egocentric view based on these extracted cues.
-In the first stage, we construct a point cloud by combining the input exocentric RGB image with a scale-aligned estimated exocentric depth map, using the 3D exocentric hand pose for spatial calibration.
-This point cloud is then transformed into the egocentric view using a translation matrix computed from the predicted 3D hand poses in both views.
-After the projection of the point cloud, a sparse egocentric image is obtained and it is subsequently reconstructed into a dense, high-quality egocentric image using a diffusion-based model.
+In the first stage, we construct a point cloud by combining the input exocentric RGB image with the estimated exocentric depth map, which is scale-aligned by the 3D exocentric hand pose for spatial calibration.
+This point cloud is then transformed into the egocentric view using a transformation matrix computed from the predicted 3D hand poses in both views.
+After the projection of the point cloud, a sparse egocentric image is obtained and it is subsequently reconstructed into a dense, high-quality egocentric image using a diffusion-based inpainting model.
 To further enhance the semantic alignment and visual fidelity of the hand-object reconstruction, we incorporate the predicted exocentric text description and estimated egocentric hand pose during the reconstruction process.

-We evaluate the effectiveness of \textit{EgoWorld} through extensive experiments conducted on the H2O \cite{kwon2021h2o} and TACO \cite{liu2024taco} datasets, which provides well-annotated exocentric and egocentric video pairs.
-Our method achieves state-of-the-art performance on this benchmark.
-As a result, thanks to its end-to-end design, \textit{EgoWorld} demonstrates strong generalization across various scenarios, including unseen objects, actions, scenes, and subjects.
-Furthermore, we conduct on unlabeled real-world examples, and \textit{EgoWorld} shows powerful in-the-wild generalization, which implies \textit{EgoWorld} can extend to real-world use cases.
+We evaluate the effectiveness of \textit{EgoWorld} through extensive experiments conducted on four datasets (\textit{i.e.,} H2O \citep{kwon2021h2o}, TACO \citep{liu2024taco}, Assembly101 \citep{sener2022assembly101}, and Ego-Exo4D \citep{grauman2024ego}), which provide well-annotated exocentric and egocentric video pairs.
+Our method achieves state-of-the-art performance on these benchmarks.
+Owing to its end-to-end design, \textit{EgoWorld} demonstrates strong generalization across various scenarios, including unseen objects, actions, scenes, and subjects.
+Moreover, evaluations on unlabeled real-world data further confirm its strong in-the-wild generalization ability.